Assay and Hallmarking

 A full hallmark looks a little like this one.
 The marks indicate (left to right) who made it, the standard of metal, which assay office marked it, and a traditional fineness mark

-Chelle is a registered maker with Assay Office Birmingham, and items of Storm & Grace jewellery are fully hallmarked in accordance with current UK legislation.
+I'M a registered maker with Assay Office Birmingham, and items of Storm & Grace jewellery are fully hallmarked in accordance with current UK legislation.

 For more information regarding assaying and hallmarking visit www.theassayoffice.co.uk